n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 Tibetan, Dzongkha, Sikkimese, Ladakhi, and Balti.
-In addition, Sanskrit may be written in Tibetan, but the Tibetan script is not used for Vedic texts, therefore Tibetan text runs are not expected to include any glyphs from the Vedic Extension block of Unicode.
+In addition, Sanskrit may be written in Tibetan, but the Tibetan script is not used for Vedic texts, therefore Tibetan text runs are not expected to include any glyphs from the Vedic Extensions block of Unicode.

 The Tibetan script tag defined in OpenType is `<tibt>`.